fcallejon/chkart/README.md

 ----------

-### TO-DO

-- Define how to communicate with a Purchase Service
-- Add Unit Tests
+### What else can be done?

+- Fix Code Coverage to increate it up to 80%
-- Add a dashboard to generate the dev Key
+- Add a dashboard to generate the dev Key.
-- Add small sample app using the client
+- Add E2E Test.
-- Add E2E Test?
+- Add an MVC sample App.
+- Rename same projects.
+- Add a new redis _subkey_ to separate Carts by client.

 ----------